AI

 Integration with multiple AI providers

-Build complex message objects
+Build message objects

 Create AI service objects